gofynd/fdk-client-javascript/documentation/APPLICATION.md

 | --------- | ----  | --- |
 | themeId | string | ID of the theme to be retrieved |

+A theme can be previewed before applying it.
+Use this API to retrieve the preview of a theme by its ID.

 *Success Response:*

-A JSON object of theme
+Success.
+Returns a JSON object of the theme.
+Check the example shown below or refer `ThemesSchema` for more details.

 Schema: `ThemesSchema`